jezzsantos/saastack/docs/how-to-guides/020-api-endpoint.md

-# Add an REST API Endpoint
+# Add an API Endpoint

 ## Why?

-You want to expose your subdomain with a new REST endpoint
+You want to expose your subdomain with a new API endpoint.

+> We will refer to REST here because we intend to design and build REST endpoint (maturity level 4).
+That is, REST sans HATEOS.
+>
+> REST endpoints model workflows and processes, they are not intended to model database tables and CRUD.
+These design concepts should be avoided.

 ## What is the mechanism?